oliver-engel/portfolio-jekyll/pages/info.md

 title: Info
 permalink: /info
 section: home
-headline: Enamored by all things digital.
+headline: Enamored with all things digital.
 subhead: Maker and collector of things.
 color: text-color